hackerb9/vt340test/colormap/colormap.md

 Note that this mapping works somewhat like the way that text attributes are already inverted during Blink and Reverse (as above).
 Both Blink and Reverse swap foreground text color 7 with background color 0.
-When blinking, **bold** text color 15 is switched with blinking-bold color 8.
+When blinking, **bold** text color 15 is switched with its inverse, color 8.
 However, this analogy is not perfect: reversed, bold text color 15 is swapped with background color 0, not 8 as would be expected.

 Todo: Does the ReGIS graphics cursor invert the colors in the same way?
+What about ReGIS logical NOT operator?

 ### Inverse when using the default VT340 colormap